-Join Tom Green for an in-depth discussion in this video Challenge: Solution, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video Challenge: Solution, part of Principle for UX Design.

 - [Voiceover] In completing this project,…the first thing I did was select the Home art board…and duplicate it, and you can do that, of course,…using the option alt key, just drag it down,…you see that little plus sign…that tells you it's duplicated.…The other thing I did, was I selected the text layers,…and, remember, we started with 100% opacity,…I just reduced the opacity to zero.…In the back layer, I had to create the arrow…and drop the text in and change the background color.…